MingjieJian/SME/docs/usage/sme_struct.md

 and the quality of the observation data.
 Therefore PySME has many options to determine them.

-:cscale:
-    The polynomial parameters for each segment, that are applied to the synthetic spectrum to match the observation.
+- `cscale`: The polynomial parameters for each segment, that are applied to the synthetic spectrum to match the observation.
-    The polynomial is calculated using the wavelength grid of the observation, shifted so that the first point is 0.
+    - The polynomial is calculated using the wavelength grid of the observation, shifted so that the first point is 0.
 I.e. the polynomial is f(wave - wave[0]).
-:vrad:
-    The radial velocity in km/s that was applied to each segment of the synthethized spectrum to match the observation.
+- `vrad`: The radial velocity in km/s that was applied to each segment of the synthethized spectrum to match the observation.
-:cscale_flag:
-    Determines how the continuum is fitted, or if it is fitted at all.
+- `cscale_flag`: Determines how the continuum is fitted, or if it is fitted at all.
     - none: No continuum correction
     - fix: Use whatever continuum scale has been set, but don't change it.
     - constant: scale everything by a factor
     - linear: First order polynomial, i.e. a straight line
     - quadratic: Second order polynomial

-:vrad_flag:
-    Determines how the radial velocity is fitted, or if it is fitted at all.
+- `vrad_flag`: Determines how the radial velocity is fitted, or if it is fitted at all.
     - none: No radial velocity fitting
     - fix: Use the set value for the radial velocity, but don't change it
     - each: Fit each wavelength segment individally
     - whole: Fit the whole spectrum at once

-:normalize_by_continuum:
+- `normalize_by_continuum`:
     A flag that determines, whether the synthetic flux should be normalized by the continous intensities or not.
 As long as you have a normalized observation this should be True, but if you have a flux calibrated